JJSanchezA/Flying-Colors-Random-Wind/README.md

 # Flying-Colors-Random-Wind
-App to get random wind for Fliying Colors GMT's game.
+App to get random wind for Flying Colors GMT's game.
 Using game's rules